 We encourage applicants to learn more about faculty research and each of the scientific divisions, please visit: www.fredhutch.org/en/labs.html.
 We also encourage applicants to (1) ensure that they meet the eligibility requirements (listed below) and (2) to begin assembling their application materials early, even before the application opens.

 Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.

-The online application closed at 11:59 pm on March 31.
-Recommendations are accepted until 11:59 pm on March 31.
+The application period for summer 2019 closed on March 31 Recommendations are accepted until 11:59 pm on March 31.
 Be sure to have contact information for your recommenders, your short essay response form (PDF), resume (PDF), and transcripts (PDF) ready to upload when you apply.
 Your most recent transcripts are acceptable, even if they do not have final grades for your most recent semester.
 Unofficial transcripts that have the school's header are acceptable; however, applicants should be prepared to supply official transcripts upon request.
 Recommenders must use the recommendation form we provide them and submit it in PDF format according to instructions that will be emailed directly to the recommender after your application is submitted.
 You do not need to submit the recommendations when you submit the application, but you must include the email contact information for your recommenders.
 We require two recommendation forms and will not accept additional letters or emailed recommendations.

 Late or incomplete applications, including those that do not receive recommendations, will not be considered.

 For useful tips on how to submit a strong application, please visit the Tips for Submitting a Quality Application High School page.
 Please visit our FAQs page for more program details.